Xeverous/the_website/website/pages/cpp/tutorials/beginner/xa_error_handling/02_assertions/assertions.rst

     Can I use a variable to hold the message and put the variable in the macro?

 You can, but ... the macro will print variable's name, not its value.
 For this to really work you would need a very different implementation of the macro, one that passes the variable to some output function.

+`Boost.Assert <http://boost.org/libs/assert>`_ library offers an upgraded version of the macro similar to the one presented above.
+Additionally, it has more compile-time enable/disable switches as well as ability to implement custom assertion failure handler.

 Side effects
 ############